-Students in their third year receive time off during Thanksgiving and Christmas.
+Students in their third year may receive time off during Thanksgiving and Christmas.
+In some cases, depending on the particular rotation, students may be required to rotate through those holidays.
 Students receive one required vacation and one optional vacation during the Clerkship.
 Vacation time may be requested for any unscheduled rotation.
 Extracurricular rotations may be requested during these vacation rotation periods.
 Vacation requests and/or extracurricular rotation requests must be submitted to the Office of Clinical Education six weeks prior to the vacation or rotation.